dsobral/MBCB/README.md

 </p></details>

-Now, we need to create an index of the reference genome to be able to use bwa to align the reads against the reference.
-As in the last session, we will make use of [docker](https://www.docker.com/) images to facilitate reproducible installation in (almost) any environment.
-The following tasks assume the environment you are working in has already docker installed and ready to use.
+-  **TASK**: Generate an indexed BAM file with the alignments of the monkeypox sample reads against the MT903344.1 reference
+<details><summary>Click Here to see a hint</summary><p>

--  **TASK**: If you have not done so before, pull a docker image for bwa and samtools eg.:
+If you have not done so before, pull a docker image for bwa and samtools eg.:
 > docker pull biocontainers/bwa:v0.7.17-3-deb_cv1
 > docker pull biocontainers/

--  **TASK**: Generate a bwa index of the fasta file you just downloaded
-<details><summary>Click Here to see a hint</summary><p>
+We first need to create an index of the reference genome to be able to use bwa to align the reads against the reference.
 > docker run --rm -v $PWD:/data biocontainers/bwa:v0.7.17-3-deb_cv1 bwa index MT903344.1.fasta

+Next we use bwa to generate alignments:
+> docker run --rm -v $PWD:/data biocontainers/bwa:v0.7.17-3-deb_cv1 bwa index MT903344.1.fasta

+Finally, we use samtools to convert the sam to bam, sort it by position, and index it.

 </p></details>